Richard N. Gioioso, Ph.D.

 - B.A. in Spanish, Saint Joseph’s University

 Dr. Gioioso is trained broadly across the social sciences and has worked extensively as a researcher in the U.S. and abroad.
-Areas of focus include U.S. immigration, ethnic and racial identity, trust and civic participation in U.S. and Colombian societies, the impact of social and economic policies on disadvantaged communities, and arts and artists in U.S. and Cuban societies.
-These projects have been funded by the National Science Foundation, the Federal Judicial Center, Spanish Agency for International Development Cooperation/Miami Cultural Center, the Tinker Foundation, the Rubin Museum of Art, the Research Institute for Social and Economic Policy, the Miami Workers' Center, and the Cuban Research Center at Florida International University among others.
+Areas of focus include U.S. immigration, ethnic and racial identity, trust and civic participation in U.S., U.S.-Cuba relations, and the naviagation of social and economic change by young adults in contemporary Cuba.
+His research projects have been funded by the National Science Foundation, the Federal Judicial Center, Spanish Agency for International Development Cooperation/Miami Cultural Center, the Tinker Foundation, the Rubin Museum of Art, the Research Institute for Social and Economic Policy, the Miami Workers' Center, the Cuban Research Center at Florida International University, and the American Political Science Association.

 Dr. Gioioso has presented papers and participated on panels at many national conferences, including the International Studies Association, the Latin American Studies Association, the Association of American Geographers, and the Association of American Anthropologists.

 In his research and academic courses on international relations and migration, Dr. Gioioso seeks to understand the forces that lead individuals and groups to uproot themselves and move, and how they integrate in their new surroundings.